htmlcsstoimage/docs/guides/base64-to-image.md

 ## Use this with Zapier or Integromat

 We have integrations for both Zapier and Integromat.
-You can use the example code above to convert base64 to images.
+You can use the example code above to convert base64 to images without writing any code yourself.

 [Zapier](https://docs.htmlcsstoimage.com/integrations/zapier/){: .btn .btn-green .fs-5 .mb-4 .mb-md-0 .mr-2 }